About Hip and Knee Replacements

 - Pre-admission clinic.
 This is a one hour assessment with a nurse who will discuss your past medical history, medications, take your blood pressure etc. You will also be asked to have bloodwork, XRay, EKG, and potentially a consult with an anesthesiologist

-- A group education class called ‘Intake and Assessment’ will help you understand what to expect during surgery, helpful tips and strategies to ease your recovery, and exercises to help you best prepare before and after surgery
+- Virtual rehabilitation education (virtual presentations and booklets) will be provided to help you understand what to expect during surgery, helpful tips and strategies to ease your recovery, and exercises to help you best prepare before and after surgery.
+Your surgeon's office will provide you with printed copies of the booklets.
+The electronic copy can be found here.

 - You have all your prescriptions, understand your follow up appointments, have transportation home, and provide you with information about home care services if your care team decides they are required.